-RomReal Ltd. has granted its subsidiary Westhouse Group SRL loans amounting to a total of EUR 50,069,858, interest to 31 December 2017 included.
-InterGroup loans are for a term of 11 months.
-Until 30 June 2017 they carried an interest of 3% p.a. after which it was decided they will be interest free.
-The loan has been entirely provisioned in the stand alone financial statements of the parent.
-The subsidiary Westhouse Group SRL has further granted RomReal Ltd. a loan of EUR 116,262 in connection with the purchase of 5% of the shares in Concorde Group SRL, 5% of shares in Investate SRL, 5% of Magic Sail Club SRL, 1% of the shares in Rofrench Connection SRL.
-These loans are not secured and are interest free.
+RomReal Ltd. has granted its subsidiary Westhouse Group SRL loans amounting to a total of EUR 49,886,366, interest to 31 December 2018 included.
+Intergroup loans are for a term of 11 months.
+The loans are interest free.
+The loan has been provisioned in the stand-alone financial statements of the parent.
+The loans shall be repaid out of based on availability of cash flows resulting from the monetization of the land bank assets.